PSecLab/ddsfuzz/README.md

 # Note
 This version is identical to the one at https://github.com/SecThings/ddsfuzz.
-Both repositories were created by members of DDSFuzz.
+Both repositories were created by the authors of DDSFuzz.

 # How to build
 A project folder name must be ```DDS-FUZZ```.
 And ```DDS-FUZZ``` must be in the ```/home/<account name>``` path.